ScriptGadget/store/README.md

 ./create-sample-data
 ```

-Note the Pumper session ID in the output.
+Note the Technician session ID in the output.
 You will need this to try API calls in the explorer interface.

 Visit the explorer interface at http://localhost:3000/explorer/